 What kind of information will the target audience be looking for on your site?
 Are they looking for specific information, a particular product or service, online ordering…?

 Phase Two: Planning

 Using the information gathered from phase one, it is time to put together a plan for your web site.
 This is the point where a site map is developed.

 The site map is a list of all main topic areas of the site, as well as sub-topics, if applicable.
 This serves as a guide as to what content will be on the site, and is essential to developing a consistent, easy to understand navigational system.
 The end-user of the web site – aka your customer – must be kept in mind when designing your site.
 These are, after all, the people who will be learning about your service or buying your product.
 A good user interface creates an easy to navigate web site, and is the basis for this.

 During the planning phase, your web designer will also help you decide what technologies should be implemented.
-Elements such as interactive forms, ecommerce, flash, etc. are discussed when planning your web site.
+Elements such as what CMS (content management system) such as WordPress to incorporate, will any contact forms be needed, etc. are discussed when planning your web site.